NSF Awardee Civil Rights Compliance Program

 Individuals who feel they have been discriminated against or harassed in an NSF-funded organization on the basis of race, color, national origin, sex, disability, or age may file a complaint with NSF.
 Individuals may also file a complaint with NSF if they believe they have been retaliated against for filing a complaint, participating in a complaint investigation, or exercising rights provided by these regulations.

-Filing a formal complaint is a request for ODI to investigate the allegation of harassment or discrimination.
-An ODI investigation is a finding of fact whether the above laws and regulations were violated by the NSF awardee.
-ODI may need written consent to provide names of complainants to the awardee in order to investigate and resolve complaints.
+Filing a formal complaint is a request for OECR to investigate the allegation of harassment or discrimination.
+An OECR investigation is a finding of fact whether the above laws and regulations were violated by the NSF awardee.
+OECR may need written consent to provide names of complainants to the awardee in order to investigate and resolve complaints.
 Although complaints may withhold consent and remain anonymous, the scope of the investigation may be limited.
-In this situation, ODI may close the complaint if the release of the complainant's identity is deemed crucial to the investigation and resolution of the complaint.
+In this situation, OECR may close the complaint if the release of the complainant's identity is deemed crucial to the investigation and resolution of the complaint.

 Filing a Formal Complaint